rzr/zw-zgw/README.md

 cat /usr/local/etc/zipgateway.cfg # To check configuration file
 ```

-- Use Z/IP Gateway with libzwaveip's reference client.
+- Use Z/IP Gateway with libzwaveip's reference client (part of the package).

 ```sh
 # Check if daemon is running